Quantitative Traits

 Return to the code block above and continue increasing the number of genes: 5, 6, 7, 8, 10, 15, 20, 50, 100, 200, 3002.
 Run the code each time to regenerate the plot.

-What happens to the number of combination as the number of genes increases?
+What happens to the number of combinations as the number of genes increases?

 For any number of genes, what is the most probable count of A’s and T’s?